besm6/mesm6/toolchain/pascompl/README.md

 # Cross Pascal compiler for BESM-6

-In this directory you can find an attempt to modify the sources of Pascal-Monitor from above to build it on Linux using Free Pascal compiler.
+This directory contains a version of Pascal-Monitor compiler, rewritten in C++.